smx06/go-civitai-downloader/README.md

 This is a command-line tool written in Go to download models from Civitai.com based on specified criteria.
 It features a two-phase download process (metadata scan + confirmation), concurrent downloads, local database tracking, file verification, and flexible configuration via a file and command-line flags.

+## Latest

+Currently the `dev` branch has the latest developments.
+Binaries from this branch can be found here [https://github.com/dreamfast/go-civitai-downloader/releases/tag/v0.0.01-dev-28042025](https://github.com/dreamfast/go-civitai-downloader/releases/tag/v0.0.01-dev-28042025).

+Focusing on confirming the current app works as expected, then will look to add IPFS support.

 ## Features

 *   **Criteria-Based Downloading:** Fetch models using filters like type, base model, NSFW status, query terms, tags, usernames, etc.